REVOLT N REIGN Terms & GLOSSARY

 S

 Checked from cards in play only.
-Branch symbols provide synergy effects when specific combinations of symbols are present among cards the controller has in play.
+Branch symbols provide synergy effects when specific combinations of symbols are present among the controller’s cards in play.

 T